department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - PO Box: no periods.
 - patient: use "person living with," as in "person living with diabetes" instead of "diabetes patient."
 - percent: Use the symbol % rather than spelling it out, for scannability.
+- permanent disability: a disability that's not expected to improve.
 - Persian Gulf War era (lowercase "era")
 - physical or mental disorder: defined as a health problem that affects the body or mind.
 - post-9/11: We use the slash rather than the hyphen for 9/11 (*not* 9-11).
 For example, Post-9/11 GI Bill.